 Credits: 1

 ART 103 Greek Art and Archaeology (CLA 103)

 A consideration of the art and architecture of Greece from an archaeological and art historical point of view.
 The course will cover material from the Bronze Age to the Hellenistic Age.
-This course is offered in the fall semester, 2007-2008.
+This course is not offered in 2008-2009.

 No Prerequisite.

-Credits: 1

-ART 104 Roman Art and Archaeology (CLA 104)

-A consideration of the origin and development of Roman art and architecture from the Etruscans to late imperial Rome.
-This course is offered in the spring semester, 2007-2008.
+Credits: 1 ART 104 Roman Art and Archaeology (CLA 104) A consideration of the origin and development of Roman art and architecture from the Etruscans to late imperial Rome.
+This course is not offered in 2008-2009.
 No Prerequisite.
 Credits: 1 ART 105 The Spirit Visualized: Ritual Objects and Native American Cultures The course will study the very rich and diverse cultures of the indigenous peoples of North America through an examination of their ritual objects.
 Through slide presentations, videos, readings, field trips and visits by Native American spiritual leaders and artists, we will discover the interdependence of the ritual object and dance, music, prayer songs, creation stories and healing ceremonies.
 Although the course will concentrate on traditional Native American Culture, the class will conclude with an examination of the work of selected contemporary Native American artists.
 In these sessions we will discuss how traditional visual images and ideas have been reworked by these artists to communicate contemporary political, economic and environmental issues.
-This course is not offered in 2007-2008.
+This course is offered spring semester, 2008-2009.
 No Prerequisite.

 Credits: 1

 ART 207 Renaissance and Baroque

 This course will survey painting, sculpture, and architecture in Europe between 1400 and 1750.
 We will follow the development of a visual expression which valorized the human figure as a basic unit of meaning, and created a unified pictorial space in which figures could be placed in significant relation with one another, and which grew increasingly ambitious in its scale and effect.
-We will examine patterns of patronage as they shift from the newly wealthy merchant class of the fifteenth century to the papal courts of sixteenth century Rome and the absolutist monarchies of seventeenth century Northern Europe.
+We will examine patterns of patronage as they shift from the newly wealthy merchant class of the 15th century to the papal courts of 16th century Rome and the absolutist monarchies of 17th century Northern Europe.
 We will examine the relationship between art and political and other cultural events of the period.
 The course will cover the artistic centers of Northern Europe as well as the Italian cities of Florence, Rome and Venice.
 The vigor of the Renaissance and the visual complexities of the Baroque will offer us a challenging opportunity to exercise our powers of description and aesthetic analysis.
-This course is offered spring semester, 2007-2008.
+This course is not offered in 2008-2009.

 No Prerequisite.

 Credits: 1

 ART 208 19th Century Art

-This course will examine the major trends in painting and sculpture between the end of the Baroque age and the beginning of Modernism, an era characterized by philosophical Enlightenment, political revolution, and scientific discovery.
+This course will examine the major trends in painting and sculpture between the end of the Baroque age and the beginning of Modernism, an era characterized by philosophical Enlightenment, political revo lution, and scientific discovery.
 The art of this turbulent period was often in conflict with tradition and the established structures of artistic training, production and patronage; much of our contemporary understanding of the nature and role of artists and their work was formed in the crucible of this fascinating period.
 The dramatically shifting styles of this century of art history will offer us rich opportunities to develop our tools of formal, descriptive analysis, and to articulate the connections between visual styles and the cultural conflicts which produce them.
-This course is not offered 2007-2008.
+This course is offered spring semester, 2008-2009.

 No Prerequisite.